How Chicago Became

 Chicago didn't just plunder the countryside, however; it transformed it.
 Cronon explains that the relationship between city and country is reciprocal, at least in economic terms.
 In the process of taking wealth from its rural hinterland, Chicago made new wealth possible by providing a market for what could be harvested there.

 The familiar resentment expressed toward Chicago by its small-town Midwestern neighbors is incited by this highly unequal partnership.
-Downstaters resented (often with reason) the control that the city's bankers and grain traders and butchers held over them, but perhaps overlooked the fact that without those markets they would be backwaters—as, sadly, many of them are becoming again today.
+Downstaters resented (often with reason) the control that the city's bankers and grain traders and butchers held over the markets for their produce, but perhaps overlooked the fact that without those markets much of Downstate would be a backwater—as, sadly, much of it is becoming again today.

-The city boasted no natural advantages that were substantially richer than those of a dozen other cities that pretended to the title of Gateway City to the West; its physical setting was swampy, its river port at best adequate and the only mineral wealth of note was rock to build with.
+The city boasted no natural advantages that were substantially richer than those of a dozen other cities that pretended to the title of Gateway City to the West; its physical setting was swampy, its river port no better than adequate, and the only mineral wealth of note was rock to build with.

 True, Chicago's location was an early advantage.
 But a bevy of innovations quickly rendered place less and less relevant to the economy of cities.
 (O'Hare Airport may be the last of Chicago's "biggest" and "busiest" that owes itself to geographic location.)
 For example, refrigeration made it possible for Chicago meat packers to build a supply system that extended across half a continent.